mwiedmann/pixeus/README.md

 1. "Export" the image and Select "Raw image data" as the file type
 1. Save the `.data` file in the `tools` folder

 Now convert the `.data` file into a `.bin` file useable in Pixeus.

-Switch to the `tools` folder and run:
+In the `makefile` there is a command `img`.
+Add a new line to the command for the image as follow:

 ```
 node gimp-convert-tiles-bin.js FILENAME.data X_FRAMES Y_FRAMES PIXEL_WIDTH PIXEL_HEIGHT